Indian Medical Service: Early history

 As more factories of the East India Company were established in India at this time, new positions began to be created for the appointment of surgeons and physicians.
-These men of medicine included Nicholas Manucci, a Venetian born in 1639 who served Dara Shikoh before studying medicine in Lahore where he served Shah Alam from 1678-82.
+These men of medicine included Nicholas Manucci, a Venetian born in 1639 who served Dara Shikoh before studying medicine in Lahore where he served Shah Alam from 1678 to 1682.
 Later, he then settled in Madras.
 An Armenian named Sikandar Beg served as surgeon to Suleiman Shikoh, son of Darah Shikoh, and there are records of several Dutch and French physicians in various courts across India.
 Samuel Browne served around 1694 at Fort St. George, Madras from where he also reported on his botanical and other natural history studies.
 Jean Martin served Haider Ali and Jean Castarede served under Tipoo Sultan.
 A hierarchy was introduced into the establishment of the East India Company in 1614 with the appointment of a surgeon general.
 The first to accept this position was John Woodall, who was however accused of embezzling pay from apprentices that he used to hire.
 With continuing complaints and financial crunch he was retrenched in 1642.
 Another Surgeon Walter Chesley was sent home from service in Sumatra for drunkenness, while a Dr. Coote was removed from Bencoolen for debauchery in 1697.